-Sail into the weekend, kiss a magical winter sunset goodbye, party on or even get married on-board the Catalina Noosa, an ultra-glamorous floating bar and event space on the Noosa River.
+Sail into the weekend, kiss a magical winter sunset goodbye, party on or even get married aboard the Catalina Noosa, an ultra-glamorous floating bar and event space on the Noosa River.

 Say ‘goodbye week’ and ‘hello weekend’ with the Friday Night Social - 3 hours of river cruising, sunset cocktails, great food and live music.
 Or get the crew together for a lingering, lazy lunch on Saturdays, or Saltwater Sundays that mash-up beach club with river lounge to farewell the weekend.

-2 bars, 2 levels, DJs, live music, street food, cocktails and the glorious Noosa River….
-Enough said!
+With two bars over two levels, DJs, live music, street food, cocktails and the glorious Noosa River…. what more could you want?

 Land on a stunning beach near Noosa on a tandem jump with Skydive Noosa – and save $30 while you’re at it.
 Yep, jump out of a plane from 15,000ft, free-fall for a minute, then pull the ‘chute and float above the Pacific Ocean, beaches and national parks until your two feet are planted back on the sand.

-You can scream, you can cry, you can even say a rude word – no one else but your jumping crewmate will hear you.
-You know you want to try it at leastonce in your life.
+You can scream, you can cry, you can even curse until your heart's content – no one else but your jumping crew mate will hear you.
+You know you want to try it at least once in your life.

-For a different way to get around Noosa, ride the riverside pathways, coast road between Sunshine Beach and Peregian Beach, mountain trails or country roads.
+For a unique way to get around Noosa, ride the riverside pathways, coast road between Sunshine Beach and Peregian Beach, mountain trails or country roads.

-You don’t even need to bring a bike or gear with you as Bike On - Bike Hire & Tours will deliver right to your door.
-They’ll even throw in a bike lock and map that shows where to find some of Noosa’s best rides.
+You can even travel light and let Bike On - Bike Hire & Tours deliver a bike right to your door.
+They’ll also throw in a bike lock and a map of some of Noosa’s best rides.

 They’ve got road bikes, mountain bikes, family bikes and e-bikes, so there’s no excuse!

-Or join them for a fully guided tour through the Wooroi mountain bike trails in Tewantin National Park – one of Noosa’s little secrets that’s only about 10 minutes from Noosa Heads and is teeming with palm forests, rainforest gullies and sweeping turns.
+Or join them for a fully guided tour through the Wooroi mountain bike trails in Tewantin National Park – one of Noosa’s little secrets, Located just 10 minutes from Noosa Heads, this gem is teeming with palm forests, rainforest gullies and sweeping turns.